-Currently, fall walleye recruitment is scheduled to continue monitoring of natural walleye reproduction on the Minocqua Chain.
+Currently, annual fall walleye recruitment surveys are scheduled to keep monitoring walleye reproduction on the Minocqua Chain.
 Goals for the Minocqua Chain include rehabilitation of the walleye fishery while maintaining a trophy muskellunge fishery.
 GLIFWC conducted spring walleye population estimates on Kawaguesaga Lake and Minocqua Lake in 2019.
 This survey is scheduled to occur again on Kawaguesaga Lake and Tomahawk Lake in 2020.
-Additionally, a full comprehensive survey and creel survey is planned for the entire Minocqua Chain fishery in 2021 by the WDNR.
+Additionally, a full comprehensive survey and creel survey is planned for the entire Minocqua Chain fishery in 2025 by the WDNR.